MikheilSoziashvili/typescript-playwright/README.md

 });
 ```

+## Create Pull Request

+This project uses a Pull Request (PR) template to ensure consistency and thoroughness when creating new PRs.
+The template helps standardize the way pull requests are structured, ensuring that important information such as descriptions, issue links, and checklists are included.
+When submitting a Pull Request, ensure that you:
+-	Fill out the description thoroughly, referencing any issues.
+-	Follow the project’s contribution guidelines.
+-	Complete the checklist to ensure the code is fully tested and documented.

+This helps maintain the quality and consistency of the project, making it easier for reviewers to understand and evaluate your changes.

 ## Reporting

 Reporters in the test automation framework play a crucial role in capturing and presenting test results.
 They provide detailed insights into test execution, helping into understanding the outcomes and diagnose issues efficiently.
 The combination of built-in and custom reporters, including HTML, JIRA/X-Ray and Slack reporters gives an opportunity to capture test results in various formats, enhancing the visibility and accessibility of test data.
 These reporters are dynamically configured based on the **configuration.ts** options.